Norway's Statoil says could boost gas to EU, but cannot replace Russia

 Statoil is the second largest supplier of natural gas to the European market, with a market share of around 14 percent, according to company data.

-Gazprom’s supplies to Europe including Turkey rose 16 percent to a record high of 161.5 billion cubic metres (bcm) last year from 138 bcm in 2012 while Norway’s fell by 5 percent to 102.5 bcm.
-(Reporting by Denis Pinchuk; writing by Katya Golubkova, editing by Elizabeth Piper)
+Gazprom’s supplies to Europe including Turkey rose 16 percent to a record high of 161.5 billion cubic meters (bcm) last year from 138 bcm in 2012 while Norway’s fell by 5 percent to 102.5 bcm.

+Reporting by Denis Pinchuk; writing by Katya Golubkova, editing by Elizabeth Piper